 We used mind maps and flow diagrams everywhere.
 Be it illustrating an application’s features or deciding how to run a strategy meeting, we used visual aids and took visual notes too.
 I directed them to check the mind maps made by Santhosh Tuppad and his team and they loved browsing through their work.
-Because we were doing these activities in class we used good old pen and paper to create visual aid.
+Because we were doing these activities in class we used good old pen and paper to create a visual aid.

 Lesson # 3: Testing by doing is the way to go!

 We picked up products (one each semester) from the local incubators (The NEST I/O) and entrepreneurs, we strategized the testing efforts and went ahead with it.
-Students were divided into multiple team and were assigned team leads.
+Students were divided into multiple teams and were assigned team leads.
 They took a week’s time to explore and test the products (without any specifications).
-They filled in bug reports and compared the product with its competitors, wrote their analysis and recommendations and in the end, we shared them with the development team by inviting them to our class.
+They filled in bug reports and compared the product with its competitors, wrote their analysis and recommendations, and in the end, we shared them with the development team by inviting them to our class.
 This whole exercise showed them how testing can generate value for a business and the goal is not to undermine or find faults with anyone, but rather improve the quality of the product.

 Lesson # 4: Comparing different schools of thought/approaches helps in seeing things critically.

-We talked about different schools of thought and used a number of diverse books throughout the weeks which helped with understanding how complex real world problems can be and a person’s ability to understand and evaluate possibilities is a skill that requires rigorous learning and diverse experience.
-We also checked some definitions and templates used by the practitioners and standards (ISO, CMMI, etc.) and concluded that these templates can’t be used without adopting them to our project, process and people’s context.
+We talked about different schools of thought and used a number of diverse books throughout the weeks which helped with understanding how complex real-world problems can be and a person’s ability to understand and evaluate possibilities is a skill that requires rigorous learning and diverse experience.
+We also checked some definitions and templates used by the practitioners and standards (ISO, CMMI, etc.) and concluded that these templates can’t be used without adopting them to our project, process, and people’s context.

 Lesson # 5: Sometimes, chewing what you bit becomes impossible.

 The changes that I made to the course outline added pressure for me and we had to skim through some of the content because of time shortage.
-We also couldn’t do a full on tutorial of the test automation tool.
+We also couldn’t do a full-on tutorial of the test automation tool.
 So I decided to give them the material and a week’s time to experiment with it.
 I wanted to call in a Test Manager to talk to the class but the schedule didn’t work for us two out of three times.
 I also ended up doing more unplanned work due to the complex nature of tasks and high student engagement.
 But all in all, it was all worth it!

 Lesson # 6: Working in a team is a key lesson!

-We hit few problems during the testing assignment where some students were uncomfortable in working with a certain team lead or in a group without their friend(s).
+We hit a few problems during the testing assignment where some students were uncomfortable in working with a certain team lead or in a group without their friend(s).
 Sometimes I let them change their team, other times they had to put up with whatever was given.
 Another lesson was for team leads to review work done by others and take responsibility for their teams.
-They presented the findings to the development team after we were done with testing, reporting and sorting of all the information.
+They presented the findings to the development team after we were done with testing, reporting, and sorting of all the information.